 Answer: Baker Mayfield

-17. What Cleveland Cavaliers basketball player was been featured in more gossip than sports headlines due to his on-again-off-again relationship with Khloe Kardashian that maybe finally ended in 2021?
+17. What Cleveland Cavaliers basketball player was featured in more gossip than sports headlines due to his on-again-off-again relationship with Khloe Kardashian that maybe finally ended in 2021?

 Answer: Tristan Thompson